 - Regional hazard maps: Hazard map of a climate region with a description of the selected danger region.
 Ideal for display in freeriding regions.
 (Bernese and Fribourg Alps, central sector of the northern flank of the Alps, Lower Valais and Vaud Alps, Upper Valais, Northern and Central Grisons, Ticino und Moesano, Engadine and southern valleys, Jura)

 - Individual danger regions: Hazard map of Switzerland including danger description for the selected danger region

 - Hazard map of Switzerland: only a hazard map, with no danger description

 - Snowpack and weather: description of the snowpack, weather and outlook for the following days

 Icons provide an initial overview of the avalanche danger.

 An icon map is a generic hazard map showing only the danger level.
 If separate hazard maps have been published for the morning and for the afternoon (double map), there will still only be one icon map, indicating the highest danger facing each danger region.

-The icon maps can only be retrieved in the archive.
+The icon maps can only be consulted in the archive.